cschwartz/SimControl/README.md

 This describes 10 scenarios, each with 10 repetitions are described.
-A system with a varying number of server components is simulated for a duration of 25 hours,  the first hour is exempt from statistic w collection to account for the transient phase.
+A system with a varying number of server components is simulated for a duration of 25 hours,  the first hour is exempt from statistic collection to account for the transient phase.

-Next, we consider the execution of the simulation on one of the hosts specified in the Controlfile by running `bundle exec simulate myScenario`.
+ * Next, we consider the execution of the simulation on one of the hosts specified in the Controlfile by running `bundle exec simulate myScenario`.
 First, all scenarios, i.e. calls to simulate, are enumerated.
 Then, they